Cofactr/kb-app/README.md

 ## Upcoming work

-- Hook up to the KB API and hit the search endpoint.
+- Hook up to the KB API.
 - Finish prototyping the entity editing interface.

 ## Development